ebuckley/entity_component_system/README.md

 Tests
 =
-I did do some unit tests of DataManager, I really do need to write more tests at some stage though
+I did do some unit tests of DataManager, I really do need to write more tests at some stage...

 	npm install -dev
 	node test